Pedestrian Accidents Involving Cars in Southwest Florida

 With each new year, millions of Americans will be taking to the road, not by means of a vehicle, but as pedestrians.
-Every year Americans make New Year’s Resolutions and one of the most popular resolutions for many is to be more active and to get in shape.
+Every year, Americans make New Year’s Resolutions.
+One of the most popular resolutions for many is to be more active and to get in shape.
 With the beautiful weather and mild winters in Southwest Florida, many Floridians and “Snow-Birds” will take to the road on their venture to better health.
-While walking, jogging or running may seem like a great, safe way to get active, there are some safety precautions to take when strolling along the roads in your community.
+While walking, jogging or running may seem like a great, safe way to get active, there are some safety precautions to take when strolling along the roads in your community to avoid pedestrian accidents.

 According to the National Highway Traffic Safety Administration (NHTSA), in 2015, 5,376 pedestrians were killed in traffic crashes in the United States and nearly 129,000 pedestrians were treated in emergency room departments for non-fatal crash related injuries.

 While drivers carry a responsibility to pay attention to all of their surroundings while on the road, pedestrians equally share this responsibility while crossing the roads or walking on sidewalks.